-We estimate the net proceeds from this offering will be approximately \$12.1 million, based upon an assumed public offering price of \$2.90 per Unit, the last reported sales price of our ADSs on the Nasdaq Capital Market on January 23, 2019, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no sale of Pre-funded Units and excluding any proceeds from the exercise of Warrants.
+We estimate the net proceeds from this offering will be approximately \$ million, based upon an assumed public offering price of \$ per Unit, the last reported sales price of our ordinary shares on the Nasdaq Capital Market on , 2019, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no sale of Pre-funded Units and excluding any proceeds from the exercise of Warrants.
 We currently intend to use the net proceeds from this offering for working capital and general corporate purposes, including research and development, clinical trials and general and administrative expenses.
 See "Use of Proceeds" on page 38 of this prospectus.